lkachury/PyBer_Analysis/README.md

 ### Software
 - Python 3.7.6
 - Conda 4.13.0
-- Jupyter Notebook
+- Jupyter Notebook 6.4.8
 - Dependencies:
   - Python Pandas Library
-  - Python Numpy Library
+  - Python MatPlotLib Library
-  - ?

 ## Results
 Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.